vikejs/vike/examples/react/pages/markdown.page.md

 # Markdown

-This page is written in _markdown_.
+This page is written in _Markdown_.

 To use Markdown add `vite-plugin-mdx` to your `vite.config.js`.